txtatech/stable-profusion-lite/README.md

 # stable-profusion-lite
 A low memory overlay and web browser for working with local instances of stable-diffusion-webui.

-Lightweight fork of Stable-Profusion.
+This is a lightweight fork of Stable-Profusion.

 **For more information about Stable-Profusion and its usage, please refer to the GitHub repository.**